- PURPOSE: Please refer to the Portage Academy of Achievement Mission Statement located on first page of the school's website.

 - Life Skills – This class covers all of the other skills that are needed for a happy and successful adult life.
 If possible, we will have a consultant present ideas to the class, then will facilitate discussions, do written reflections, and do other projects to apply our learning.

 - Work Experience – PAA students attend only three hours of classroom instruction per day.
 This comes with the expectation that you will be working (for credit) for the other half-day.
-Some students may need to do volunteer experiences and/or public service to complete their work experience requirement.
 In some cases, all or part of this work could be unpaid.

 - TRIAL PERIOD: Each new PAA student will be assigned to an initial two-week Trial Period: